rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 }
 {{< /highlight >}}

 Notice how all the previous business logic from the first then block moves into the second then block.
 The previous logic is only called after the second asynchronous API call resolves successfully.
-In addition, see how the `authUser` object's `uid` and the `username` property from the local state can be used to pass the necessary parameters to your firebase database API.
+In addition, see how the `authUser` object's `uid` and the `username` property from the local state can be used to pass the necessary parameters to your Firebase database API.

 Note: It is fine to store user information in your own database.
 However, you should make sure not to store the password or any other sensible data of the user on your own.
 Firebase already deals with the authentication and thus there is no need to store the password in your database.
 There are a bunch of steps necessary to secure such sensible data (e.g. encryption).
 It would be a security risk to do it on your own, so don't do it if someone else already handles it for you.

 That's it for the user creation process.
 Now you are creating a user once a user signs up in your application.
 By now it is a lot of business logic in your component's lifecycle method and you could consider extracting the logic on your own to a separate place to keep the component lightweight.
 If you are going to add tests for your application after the tutorial, it is simpler to test the logic when it is extracted.

 Next, only to verify that the user creation is working, you can retrieve all the users from the database in one of your other components.
-Since the HomePage component isn't of any use yet, you can do in this component to display your users stored in the realtime database of firebase.
+Since the HomePage component isn't of any use yet, you can do in this component to display your users stored in the realtime database of Firebase.
 The `componentDidMount()` lifecycle method is the perfect place to fetch users from your database API.

 In *src/components/Home.js* file: